Forecasting Arctic Temperatures With Quantile Machine Learning: Forecasts and Estimated Uncertainty

 Conformal prediction regions are constructed from ``nonconformal scores.''
 These scores can be derived directly from the calibration-data residuals when the calibration data are used as the input into the previously trained boosting algorithm (i.e., \texttt{predict()} in \textsf{R}).
 Because temperatures from the Svalbard calibration data have strong temporal dependence and the boosting residuals do as well, the residuals were whitened using a first-order autoregressive model (AR(1)).
 This removes the short-range serial dependence while preserving the level and variability required for valid nonconformal scores.\footnote { These steps were guided by estimated autocorrelation functions and Box–Ljung tests determining whether the AR(1) model produced white noise residuals. }

 Exchangeability is required for valid prediction regions \parencite{Vovk2005, Vovk2017, Angelopoulos2025}.
-One implication of exchangeability is that it does not matter, for the theoretical guarantees, that a test observation is realized after all of the calibration observations.
-A formal summary of conformal prediction is provided in Appendix~A along with some computation details. \textcite{Angelopoulos2023} provide an accessible introduction to conformal prediction.
+One key implication of exchangeability is that it does not matter for the theoretical guarantees whether a test observation is realized after all of the calibration observations are realized. \textcite{Angelopoulos2023} provide an accessible introduction to conformal prediction.

-Figure~\ref{fig:sim} illustrates how conformal prediction regions work.
-The figure highlights important features of the Svalbard data but is not meant to be a reproduction of those data.
-On the horizontal axis is the forecasted temperature.
-On the vertical axis is the observed \emph{future} temperature that would, in practice, be unknown when a forecast is made.
-The solid blue line conveys how the forecasts and future temperatures are systematically related.
-The dashed red lines are the upper and lower bounds of the adaptive prediction region for each forecast.
-If $1 - \alpha = 0.80$, the prediction region for any forecast contains the correct future temperature with a probability of at least 0.80.

-To help fix these ideas, consider two illustrative forecasts, one at $-10^{\circ}\mathrm{C}$ and the other at $5^{\circ}\mathrm{C}$.
-Several features of their prediction regions are apparent and apply to all forecasted temperatures in the figure.
-Forecasts are not necessarily in the middle of their prediction regions, which means that the regions need not be symmetric around the forecast.
-In addition, because for the quantile gradient-boosting algorithm $\tau$ was set to 0.60, the forecasts tend to fall above each region's median.
-Finally, the lengths of the adaptive prediction regions grow shorter as the fit improves \parencite{Romano2019}.
-In Figure~\ref{fig:sim}, forecasts above $0^{\circ}\mathrm{C}$ fit the observed temperatures better and have shorter region lengths.
-In the Svalbard setting, forecasts would be produced one day at a time, but Figure~\ref{fig:sim} is meant to convey the results after many forecasts are made.
-The figure also makes plain that there is no requirement that the forecasts be correct.

-Although the nominal tail probabilities defining the lower and upper limits are symmetric (e.g., $\alpha/2$ and $1-\alpha/2$), the resulting prediction regions need not be.
-The asymmetry arises because the values of the upper and lower bounds are determined by the empirical distribution of the nonconformal scores themselves.
-Their ranks determine the quantiles, but the nonconformal scores need not be equally spaced from one another.
-For example, if the large positive scores are less dispersed than the large negative scores, the prediction region above the forecasts will be shorter than the prediction region below the forecast.